 Consequently, during the selection period, CCC recruiting staff give preference to applicants who:

-- - are at risk of being delinquent or susceptable to criminal activity.
+- are at risk of being delinquent or susceptible to criminal activity.

 Air Conditioning and Refrigeration,

 (Basic) Food Preparation,

 Graphic Design/Desktop Publishing,

 Adobe Graphic Design,